(Digital art Courtesy: Hiral Varun)

 - Recording of Amma’s bhajans in cassettes starts for distribution to devotees.

 1988 (Age 35)

 - May 1988 – Amma’s 2nd world tour.

 - 28th April 1988 – First Brahmasthana temple consecrated by Amma at Kodungallur.

-- Ashram takes over Orphanage with 400 children at Paripally (which faced severe financial crunch) and engages in feeding the children, rebuilding the dilapidated buildings, facilities and poor hygienic conditions at considerable cost.
+- Ashram takes over an Orphanage with 400 children at Paripally (which faced a severe financial crunch) and engages in feeding the children, rebuilding the dilapidated buildings, facilities and poor hygienic conditions at considerable cost.
 Amma diverts the money planned for constructing the Ashram temple for this purpose.